-Of those countless islands, however, only a small fraction is inhabited.
-These islands receive much fewer visitors than the more popular islands in southern Dalmatia—Hvar, Brac, and Korcula are good examples of that.
-That, of course, means they’re much quieter and serene, and ideal for families.
+Of those countless islands, however, only a tiny fraction is inhabited.
+These islands receive much fewer visitors than the more popular islands in southern Dalmatia—Hvar, Brac, and Korcula are good examples.
+That, of course, means they’re much quieter and serene and ideal for families.

 3. Dugi Otok